 Blythe House Hospicecare

-Hospice at Home allows people to die in the comfort of their own home, surrounded by their loved ones.
-Since it started in 2016, the service has provided over 33,000 hours of 24/7 care.
+The Hospice at Home service allows people to die in the comfort of their own home, surrounded by their loved ones.
+Since it started in 2016, the service has provided over 40,000 hours of 24/7 care.

 Counselling is available for adults who are experiencing emotional distress as a result of their illness or that of someone close of them.
 Bereavement support is here for both adults and children who are finding it difficult to cope after a loved one has died.

-Blythe House provides a base for out-patient clinics, making it easier for local people to get lymphoedema, heart failure and palliative medicine treatment.
-There is also a confidential, drop-in information and support service for anyone who needs advice relating to an illness.
+Blythe House provides a base for a number of out-patient clinics, making it easier for local people to get the treatment they need.
+The hospice is also home to a number of support groups for patients and carers.

 Facebook: Blythe House Hospicecare